\\\ Charity Shops

 1. Cleaning your pre-loved items is a must, before donating.
 This helps the charity shop to process items more quickly and raises much more money for them.

 2. Charities take a wide range of items, others now specialise.
-You can call ahead and ask if they take electricals or perhaps, skiwear, out of season clothing, for example, avoiding a wasted journey.
+You can call ahead and ask if they take electricals or perhaps, out of season clothing such as ski wear, to avoid a wasted journey.

 3. You can donate your old household textiles as well as fashion clothing.
 If clothing and textiles cannot be re-sold, pre-sort these from the good clothing and textiles into a separate bag and mark accordingly.
 Clothing and textiles that cannot be sold are recycled and currently saves 339,00 tonnes from landfill by UK charity shops and still raise modest sums of income for the charity.